Ski Austria

-Most articles you read will tell you that you need to go high when the snow may be in a bad condition and, though there is an element of truth to that, there are other things to consider in an end-of-season ski holiday.
+Most articles you read will tell you that you need to go high for a break near the end of the season.
+Although there is an element of truth to that, there are other things to consider for an Easter break.
 Is it a resort which is over-popular (especially with locals) at this time of year?
 Is there anything else to do once you have stopped skiing?
 What happens if it does dump with snow?

 Obergurgl, Tyrol